Chapter 46:

 At the general hospital the nameless surgeon heads out of the operation room.
 Washing his hands and sitting to fill files on the medical hexagono board.

-"I'll book a follow up surgery next Monday morning."
+"I'll book a follow-up surgery next Monday morning."
 He tells Jueno, the OR manager of their department who's using the board next to him.

-"Can't do, there's a maintenance on Monday morning."
+"Can't do, there's maintenance on Monday morning."

 "Why need maintenance every two days?"